 - To begin with, ConceptNet 5 contains almost all the data from ConceptNet 4, created by contributors to the Open Mind Common Sense project.

-- DBPedia extracts knowledge from the infoboxes that appear on articles.
+- We connect to a subset of DBPedia, which extracts knowledge from the infoboxes on Wikipedia articles.

 - More dictionary-style knowledge comes from WordNet.